TheQueenofEverything/Mariana_developed_the_fantastic_Horiseon_Webpage/README.md

 Project Discription:
-- Refactoring and redesigning the 'Horison' Website.
+- Refactoring and redesigning the 'Horiseon' webpage.